-In preparation for this course students will need to carry out trips to museums and galleries (where possible), gathering relevant research in preparation to present a body of visual material, supported by and in agreement with the tutor.
+In preparation for this course students will need to carry out several trips to museums and galleries, gathering relevant research in preparation to present a body of visual material, supported by the tutor.

-Based on first-hand experiences, as a result from visiting galleries, museums, attending virtual experiences and attending seminars, students will identify a focus for a personal investigation.
+Based on firsthand experiences, as a result from visiting galleries, museums and attending seminars, students will identify a focus for a personal investigation.

 Gathering, selecting and organising visual examples of key works from primary sources in a sketchbook.